 This can lead to a reduction of urinary calcium oxalate and urate.
-As such, a vegetarian diet holds potential as a management strategy which could be encouraged on a case by case basis with your clients.
+As such, a vegetarian diet holds potential as a management strategy that could be encouraged on a case-by-case basis with your clients.

 Cut the SSB’s

-Remove those sugar-sweetened beverages as these have an associated 23% increased risk likely related to the high fructose corn syrup which increases the excretion of calcium, oxalate and uric acid in the urine.
-Caffeine has an inverse relationship with stone development risk suggested by the potential increase in urinary excretion and subsequent lowering of oxalate, the more peeing the better.
+Remove those sugar-sweetened beverages as these have an associated 23% increased risk.
+This is likely related to the high fructose corn syrup which increases the excretion of calcium, oxalate and uric acid in the urine.
+Caffeine has an inverse relationship with stone development risk suggested by the potential increase in urinary excretion and subsequent lowering of oxalate.
+The more peeing the better.